Machine and Deep Learning on Ada

 Before we get started with using modules on the HPC, a good thing to consider is whether you should be using CPU or GPU enabled modules.
 This guide won’t go into depth about the differences but an extremely basic overview of the two would be CPU enabled modules are extremely versatile and capable of performing almost any task or calculation.
 GPU enabled modules aren’t as versatile but given the right circumstances can rapidly outperform CPUs.

-Before you make a decision, we would recommend keeping in mind that the Marie Curie cluster only has 4 GPU’s available as compared to the 528 CPU cores.
+Before you make a decision, we would recommend keeping in mind that the Marie Curie cluster only has 6 GPU’s available as compared to the 2,304 hyperthreaded CPU cores.
 This is important to note as the HPC is a shared resource and when it comes time for you to use the HPC, it’s much more likely there will be a queue for the GPUs as compared to the CPUs.
 If the wait time to use the hardware exceeds the amount of time the GPUs save your program in runtime then this completely negates the benefit of using GPUs in the first place.
 Of course you may not know how much faster the GPUs will perform when compared to the CPUs.
 It is entirely possible that the GPUs may perform at the same speed or in rare cases even slower than their CPU counterparts.
 However, the GPUs are expected to save you hours or days in computing time in the vast majority of use cases.
 This is why we recommend you try running your code on both CPU and GPU nodes to find out which works for you.

 Searching for Modules

 You can see the full list of available modules by using the module avail command.
-You can also expand off this command by adding the name of the module you are looking for e.g. module avail PyTorch (please note Linux is case sensitive, so keep this in mind when searching for modules).
+You can also expand off this command by adding the name of the module you are looking for e.g. module avail

 If you’re not getting any results with the above, it doesn’t necessarily mean the HPC doesn’t have this software installed, as it could also be a syntax error with your search.

-As an example the below commands will not retrieve any results whilst looking for PyTorch e.g.
+As an example, the below commands will not retrieve any results whilst looking for PyTorch e.g.

-module avail pytorch
+module avail pytorch module avail Pytorch module avail torch

-Alternatively we can use a script that Jason Bell wrote.
+Alternatively, we can use a script that Jason Bell wrote.
 Not only will this script ignore case but it will also tell us what version of Python the desired module is installed within, which is something we’ll need to know when loading the modules.
 The script can be ran with the following command check_python_module.sh followed by the module name e.g.

 check_python_module.sh TensorFlow | |